wordpressPHP/wp-posts-carousel/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WP Posts Carousel is a widget and shortcode generator to show posts or custom post types in carousel by Owl Carousel.
+WP Posts Carousel is a widget and a shortcode generator to displays posts or custom post types in carousel by Owl Carousel.
 == Description ==

 **WP Posts Carousel** allows to view the list of selected post types in a carousel.
 The plugin offers rich parameters of carousel display and post information, and provides better support for mobile devices.
 The plugin is equipped with a code generator (allows to insert the carousel into content) and a dedicated widget.